githubEdit

 Imagine you are sending a letter:

-• TxID — this is the tracking number you receive immediately after handing the letter to the post office.
+• TxID — is the tracking number you receive immediately after handing the letter to the post office.
 It helps track the letter until it is delivered.

 Thus, TxID and transaction hash are two stages of transaction identification: before and after it is included in the blockchain.